 It can scratch easily but other than that soapstone is great for outdoor kitchen countertops.
 It’s stain and heat-resistant and it can be sealed for added durability.

 This is a perfect material for outdoor countertops.
 It’s very durable, low-maintenance and it doesn’t need sealing.
 Also, porcelain doesn’t fade in the sun.

 Marble countertops are not great for either indoor or outdoor kitchens.
 A honed finish adds durability but marble still gets damaged by acidic foods and drinks.
 A marble countertop requires regular maintenance.

-Yes, you should.
-A sink is very practical in an outdoor kitchen.
-It’s convenient and it saves you time and effort.
+An outdoor kitchen sink is a time saver.
+Sinks are practical in outdoor kitchens.
+A sink is a convenient addition.
 You can also use the kitchen when you’re working in the garden or doing work outside in general.

 Does An Outdoor Kitchen Add Value To A Home?

 An outdoor kitchen increases the value of a home.
 Surveys show that outdoor cooking spaces add value to homes.
 They are a good investment, and the more money you spend, the greater the investment.